arlonproj/arlon/docs/gen2_profiles_proposal_1.md

 * It's impossible to specify per-cluster overrides for an application.
   That's because an ApplicationSet can be deployed to multiple clusters if they have a matching profile label.
+  (To be fair, neither gen1 profiles nor gen2 base clusters support cluster overrides either, but for a different reason.
+This is tracked in a github issue)
-* Any limitations of ApplicationSets (for e.g. lack of Sync Wave support?)
+* Any limitations of ApplicationSets (for e.g. lack of Sync Wave support?) will apply to Arlon Apps using gen2 profiles.
 * The lightweight nature of this design may cause some to perceive Arlon's contribution to be very minimal (it's a thin wrapper around ArgoCD constructs).
-* Relies on ApplicationSet, which is ArgoCD specific, making it harder to port Arlon to other gitops tools in the future, e.g. Flux.
+* Relies on ApplicationSet, which is ArgoCD specific, making it harder to port Arlon to other gitops tools in the future, e.g. Flux (Trilok mentioned this, though it's not a strong concern at this point, given how invested we already are in ArgoCD)

 ## Potential solutions to the profiles-are-not-firstclass-objects issue: